 Hard water, soft water: what it changes

-Which water to choose, practically speaking
+Which water to choose, practically

 Spring water

 This is the first choice.
-Weakly mineralized spring water (such as Mont d'Auvergne, MontCalm, Volvic, Mont Roucous, or local equivalent) yields excellent results with Pu'er.
-Look for a dry residue below 120 mg/L on the label—the lower it is, the more the water will allow the tea to express itself.
+Weakly mineralized spring water (such as Mont d'Auvergne, Montcalm, Volvic, Mont Roucous, or local equivalent) gives excellent results with Pu'er.
+Look for a dry residue of less than 120 mg/L on the label: the lower it is, the more the water will allow the tea to express itself.

 Filtered water